-Use of protective equipment is strongly recommended is designed for skateboarding & in-line skating use ONLY rly inspected.
-If you have any concerns or see please call 248-473-1800 ooms are located in the ice arena
+Use of protective equipment is strongly recommended $L^{\chi}$ is designed for skateboarding a in-line skating use ONLY uark is regularly inspected, If you have any concerns or see comage please call 248-073-1800 one, concessions, and washrooms are located in the ice arena

-For information on camps & events, @ 248-473-1800 or visit www.rileyskatepark.com
+For information an camps & events.
+Il 248-473-1800 or visit www.rileyskatepark.com

-SKATE PARK WAS BUILT BY THE CITY OF FARMINGTON HILLS TH GREAT SUPPORT FROM THE RILEY FOUNDATION.
+SKATE PARK WAS BUILT BY THE CITY OF FARMINGTON HILLS WITH GREAT SUPPORT FROM THE HILLY FOUNDATION.
 AREA BUSINESSES, AND MANY INDIVIDUALS